It’s 90 degrees out. The AC is broken. The afternoon is long and hot. Are you thinking what I’m thinking? Ice cream to the rescue!

 Ice cream is my summer vice and I’m not sorry about it.
 In fact, the only time I am sorry about ice cream is when I leave it out too long and it melts.
 Sorry, all ice cream I have done this to!
 I promise I won’t do it again.
 Especially to this one!

 Ooh, this ice cream is a good one.
-Packed with roasted strawberries which give it a light pink hue and an undeniably fruity taste, this is creamy and sweet, with a little tang from the sour cream.
+Packed with roasted strawberries which give it a light pink hue and an undeniably fruity taste, it’s creamy and sweet, with a little tang from the sour cream.

 It’s good on its own, even better when covered in a dark chocolate magic shell, but this ice cream really shines when it’s scooped between two textured cookies and turned into ice cream sandwiches.
 Filled with oats, poppy seeds, cacao nibs and buckwheat flour, the bitter undertones in these cookies perfectly complement the sweetness of the ice cream.
 Since they’re naturally gluten free and made with melted butter, the cookies are also chewy, which means that instead of them breaking when you bite in, and all the ice cream squishing out, they meld with the ice cream and become one, like the most magical, refreshing union there ever was.